New Zealand Wars: Background

 The use of a punitive land confiscation policy from 1865, depriving "rebel" Māori of the means of living, fuelled further Māori anger and resentment, fanning the flames of conflict in Taranaki (1863–1866) and on the east coast (1865–1866).

+History

 Conflicts

 The various conflicts of the New Zealand wars span a considerable period, and the causes and outcomes differ widely.
 The earliest conflicts in the 1840s happened at a time when Māori were still the predominant power, but by the 1860s settler numbers and resources were much greater.
 From about 1862 British troops began arriving in much greater number, summoned by Governor George Grey for his Waikato invasion, and in March 1864 total troop numbers peaked at about 14,000 (9,000 Imperial troops, more than 4,000 colonial and a few hundred kūpapa).

 Wairau Affray

 The first armed conflict between Māori and the European settlers took place on 17 June 1843 in the Wairau Valley, in the north of the South Island.
 The clash was sparked when settlers led by a representative of the New Zealand Company—which held a false title deed to a block of land—attempted to clear Māori off the land ready for surveying.
 The party also attempted to arrest Ngāti Toa chiefs Te Rauparaha and Te Rangihaeata.
 Fighting broke out and 22 Europeans were killed, as well as four to six Māori.
 Nine of the Europeans were slain after being captured.
 In early 1844, the new governor, Robert FitzRoy, investigated the incident and declared the settlers were at fault.
 The Wairau Affray—described as the Wairau Massacre in early texts—was the only armed conflict of the New Zealand Wars to take place in the South Island.